yesnault/docker-phabricator/README.md

 Go to http://localhost.local:8081

-Docker HTTP listen on 8081 and ssh listen on 2244 (user : root, password : docker)
+Docker HTTP listen on 8081 and ssh listen on 2244 (user : admin, password : docker)

 Mysql files are written on `/data/mysql` (described in run-server.sh)